 For instance, red speaks aggression and energy, while yellow speaks optimism and happiness.
 Black and white coloring both indicate power and elegance.
 Using specific coloring can help build a better connection with users with the right emotion depending on one's brand image and mission statement for a business.

 Three levels of emotional design

-Visceral level focuses on the first impression of a product or user interface (UI).
+The visceral level focuses on the first impression of a product or user interface (UI).
 The visceral level is useful for attracting customers for new products entering the market for startup founders.

-The behavioral level focuses on how does a product satisfies users’ needs and requirements.
+The behavioral level focuses on how a product satisfies users' needs and requirements.
 Emotional connection at the behavioral level is critical to retain customers.

-Reflective level evaluates the behavioral level to identify opportunities.
+The reflective level evaluates the behavioral level to identify opportunities.
 At this stage, product managers can build experimentation methods to evaluate the current product to identify and implement growth strategies.

 Customer-facing and employee-facing apps